The size of the Solar System

 - The Asteroid Belt is about 48 paces further along the beach.
 Julian holds up the jamjar of sugar to represent the asteroids.
 These are millions of lumps of rock varying in size from less that 1 m to nearly 1000 km in diameter which have never come together to form a proper planet.
 You cannot see any of them with the naked eye, but Sam can see the largest, called Ceres, with his telescope.

 - The rest of the children walk another 93 paces to arrive at Jupiter.
-Sarah makes a ball of Plasticine 20 mm in diameter.
+Sarah makes a ball about 20 mm in diameter.

 - Then another 360 paces takes Sam and Nicholas to Uranus.
 Mercury, Venus, Mars, Jupiter and Saturn are all very bright and easy to see, but Uranus is only just visible without a telescope.
 Nicholas makes a ball about 7 mm in diameter.